 Country Report Panama

-Economic growth in Panama is strong due to multiple large infrastructure projects.
-Whether these projects will boost growth structurally, to an extent that it will outweigh the loss of short-term infrastructural investment-driven growth, remains to be seen.
+Supported by multiple large infrastructure projects economic growth in Panama is strong.
+Whether these projects will boost growth structurally, to an extent that it will outweigh a loss of short-term infrastructural investment-driven growth in the future, remains to be seen.

 Strengths (+) and weaknesses (-)